exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/07_Viewing Data via GraphQL/00_Running listUsers Query/index.md

 }
 ```

-Here we have the query *arguments* listed in the parentheses, followed by the list of fields that we want to get back (starting with `edges`), as well as the `pageInfo` that clearly has something to do with *pagination*
+Here we have the query *arguments* listed in the parentheses, followed by the list of fields that we want to get back (starting with `edges`), as well as the `pageInfo` - clearly has something to do with *pagination*

-Hit the "Execute Query" run-like looking button on the top bar, next to the GraphiQL logo.
+Hit the "Execute Query" run-like looking button in the top bar, next to the GraphiQL logo.
 You should get this in the right (result) pane:

 ```
 {
   "data": {